yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 ### Mode of Submission ###

-You will be using a pilot locally hosted [GitLab](http://cs3217.comp.nus.edu.sg) instance for submitting your code and receiving feedback.
+Like previous problem sets, you will be using BitBucket for submitting your code and receiving feedback.

 There is no resource or template provided for this problem set.
-In the group [Problem Sets 2014](http://cs3217.comp.nus.edu.sg/groups/problem-sets-2014) under `Problem Set 5`, there is a repository which only contains the `.gitignore` as in the previous problem sets.
+In CS3217's BitBucket [repositories page](https://bitbucket.org/cs3217/profile/repositories?visibility=private), there is a repository which only contains the `.gitignore` as in the previous problem sets.
 Feel free to fork and clone it or create a new repository on your own but make sure to add the `.gitignore` to reduce the submission size.
 **Important Note:** This time, you have to start a new Xcode project from scratch.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.
 You will be graded on the **latest commit** before the deadline.

-In addition, your submission directory should contain your design explanation `answers.txt`, a module dependency diagram `mdd.png` and a README file where you specify which implementation files contain your code.
+In addition, your submission directory should contain your design explanation `answers.txt`, a class diagram `class-diagram.png` and a README file where you specify which implementation files contain your code.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header **“Problem Set 5: Putting It All Together”**.